oliverkroening/Udacity_FSND_Capstone/README.md

 - `id`: Integer - Primary key for the actor
 - `name`: String - Name of the actor
 - `date_of_birth`: Date - Date of birth of the actor
-- gender: String - Gender of the actor (e.g., "Male" or "Female")
+- `gender`: String - Gender of the actor (e.g., "Male" or "Female")

 #### Movies Table
 - Table name: `movies`
-- id: Integer - Primary key for the movie
+- `id`: Integer - Primary key for the movie
-- title: String - Title of the movie
+- `title`: String - Title of the movie
-- release_date: Integer - Release year of the movie
+- `release_date`: Integer - Release year of the movie

 #### actor_to_movies_table (Association Table)
 This table establishes a many-to-many relationship between actors and movies.